-In this Chapter, we considered whether the Bible is just hearsay or actually heresy.
+In this Chapter, we considered whether the Bible is just hearsay or heresy.
 We found the hearsay argument is addressed in the Bible itself and rejected.
 Rather than the New Testament being written in response to a cultural movement, we found it to be documenting empirically verifiable historical events.
-Further, the Bible was not just a nasty heresy written in an attempt to manipulate a cultural movement.
+Further, the Bible was not just a nasty heresy written to manipulate a cultural movement.